aggarwal-h/react-echarts/README.md

 ## Contributing

-We welcome contributions from the community!
-If you encounter a bug, have a feature request, or want to enhance this library, please open a pull request.
+Contributions from the community are welcomed!
+If you encounter a bug, have a feature request, or want to enhance this library, please open a [pull request](https://github.com/aggarwal-h/react-echarts/pulls).

 ## License